WBHM

-WBHM (90.3 FM) is a non-commercial public radio station in Birmingham, Alabama.
-The station is licensed to the University of Alabama at Birmingham, where it maintains its radio studios on 11th Street South.
-WBHM features programming from NPR, American Public Media and Public Radio Exchange.
-On weekdays, it carries news and information programming, with classical music heard late nights, seven days a week.
-Weekend programming includes public radio shows such as Wait, Wait, Don't Tell Me, On The Media, The Moth Radio Hour and Travel with Rick Steves, as well as Bluegrass music and New Age music.
+WBHM (90.3 FM) is a non-commercial radio station licensed to Birmingham, Alabama, United States.
+Licensed and managed by the University of Alabama at Birmingham, WBHM features a mixture of news, talk and classical music programming sourced from NPR, American Public Media and Public Radio Exchange, with studios located on 11th Street South.

-WBHM has an effective radiated power (ERP) of 32,000 watts.
-The transmitter is in Vulcan Park, amid towers for other Birmingham-area FM and TV stations.
-It broadcasts using HD Radio technology.
-On a digital subchannel, it operates the Alabama Radio Reading Service for blind and visually impaired listeners.
-Articles from the Birmingham News and popular magazines are read on the service.
-WBHM programming is also heard on 99 watt FM translator W291DC at 106.1 MHz in Birmingham.
+WBHM's transmitter is sited in Vulcan Park.
+The station broadcasts in HD Radio alongside "The Hub" on the secondary HD2 FM translator W291DC at 106.1 MHz in Birmingham with the marketing tagline Arts, Culture, & Community.

 History

 Early years

-Even though Huntsville beat Birmingham, the state's largest city in 1976 (in population), in getting Alabama's first public radio station in October 1976 (the present WLRH), WBHM did not follow far behind, beginning operations on December 5.
+Even though Huntsville was selected instead of Birmingham, the state's largest city in 1976 (in population), for getting Alabama's first public radio station in October 1976 (the present WLRH), WBHM did not lag far behind, beginning operations on December 5.
 WBHM became Birmingham's full-time classical music station since the demise of a commercial FM outlet, WSFM, which gave way to the present WDJC-FM in 1968.

 By the 1990s, WBHM discontinued local classical hosts.
 It switched to syndicated programming from the Classical Public Radio Network, a joint production of KUSC-FM Los Angeles and Colorado Public Radio, to provide programming in the middays, evenings, and overnight.
 Weekday mornings and afternoons were dedicated to news and information programming, largely from National Public Radio.

 When CPRN shut down operations in 2008, WBHM switched to an all-news/discussion format in the daytime hours with programming from PRI and NPR, a move that several other previously classical-formatted NPR affiliates elsewhere have made in recent times.
 Classical music is now heard on WBHM after 8 p.m.
 Mondays through Fridays, 10 p.m. on Saturdays and Midnight on Sundays.
 Also on Sunday nights, two long-running atmospheric music programs, Echoes and Hearts of Space, air on WBHM.